cplusplus/parallelism-ts/README.md

 # Parallelism TS Editor's Report, post-San Diego mailing

-NXXXX is the proposed working draft of Parallelism TS Version 2.
+N4788 is the proposed working draft of Parallelism TS Version 2.
 It contains editorial changes to the Parallelism TS working draft.

-NXXXX updates the previous draft, N4473, published in the pre-San Diego mailing.
+N4788 updates the previous draft, N4473, published in the pre-San Diego mailing.

 ## Normative Changes

-XXX TODO
+None.

 ## Editorial Changes